LoyolaChicagoBooks/introcs-csharp/rst/reviewstring.rst

         string a = "hi", b = a.ToUpper();
         Console.WriteLine(a+b);

 #.
-Are string mutable or immutable: which?
+Are strings mutable or immutable: which?

 #.
 What is the distinction syntactically between the use of a
     method and a property?